yourjelly/odoo/addons/wowl/doc/getting_started.md

 ## Common issues

+### My new code is not executed

+This commonly happens when one add a new typescript file into the source code.
+This file is properly compiled in JS, but then is not included in the main bundle `app.js`.

+The reason is that the way files are bundled is by starting at `main.js`, then following all its dependencies (and dependencies of dependencies, ...) to include them.
+If your new file is not imported anywhere, it will not be included in the final bundle.

 ### System limit for file watchers

 It may happen that you encounter an error while running some commands such as